-Having a glistening pool in your backyard is the pinnacle of the Australian dream, and is the perfect way to wile away the hours enjoying summertime with friends and family.
+Having a glistening pool in your backyard is the pinnacle of the Australian dream and is the perfect way to while away the hours enjoying summertime with friends and family.

 Whether you’re considering installing a pool or you’re looking for pool landscaping ideas for your already existing pool, read on to get inspired and see how you can turn your pool from simple and suburban to a lush, stylish, modern oasis that your family will never want to leave!